 Children living in deprived communities are shorter than children living in wealthier communities by the time they reach age 10-11

-25% of workers in the food sector earn the minimum wage or below compared to 11% of workers across the UK
+25% of workers in the food sector earn the minimum wage or below compared to 11% of all UK workers

 1 in 4 places to buy food are fast food outlets.
 The proportion of fast food outlets is higher in the most deprived local authorities compared to the least deprived.

 Children in the most deprived fifth of households are almost twice as likely to have obesity as those in the least deprived fifth of households age 4-6

 92% of cereals and 96% of yogurts marketed towards children contain high or medium levels of sugar

 More healthy foods are nearly 3 times as expensive as less healthy foods calorie for calorie